With Canadian housing prices reaching record highs in recent years, choosing the right mortgage lender and product has never been more important.

 This mortgage aims to provide more flexible qualification criteria tailored to the needs of self-employed borrowers.
 It can accommodate varied income sources and documentation like financial statements, contracts, notices of assessment, and bank statements.

-While interest rates and down payment requirements may be higher relative to salaried borrowers, the mortgage for self-employed opens access to financing that these applicants may struggle to obtain from mainstream mortgage lenders.
+While interest rates and down payment requirements may be higher relative to salaried borrowers, the mortgage for self-employed individuals opens access to financing that these applicants may struggle to obtain from mainstream mortgage lenders.

 Additional RBC Mortgage Options